pfalcon/awesome-program-analysis/README.md

 SSA Form
 ========

-Types:
+Classification of SSA form types:

+* Axis 1: Minimality.
+There're 2 poles: fully minimal vs fully maximal SSA form.
+  Between those, there's continuum of intermediate cases.
   * Fully maximal
     * Defined e.g. by Appel:
       > A really crude approach is to split every variable at every basic-block
       > boundary, and put φ-functions for every variable in every block.

       Maximal form is the most intuitive form for construction, gives the simplest algorithms for both phi insertion and variable renaming phases of the construction.
   * Optimized maximal
     * An obvious optimization of avoiding placing phi functions in blocks with a single predecessor, as they never needed there.
 While cuts the number of phi functions, makes renaming algorithm a bit more complex: while for maximal form renaming could process blocks in arbitrary order (because each of program's variables has a local definition in every basic block), optimized maximal form requires processing predecessor first for each such single-predecessor block.
-* Minimal
+  * Minimal for reducible CFGs
+    * Some algorithms (e.g. optimized for simplicity) naturally produce minimal form only for reducible CFGs.
+Applied to non-reducible CFGs, they may generate extra Phi functions.
+There're usually extensions to such algorithms to generate minimal form even for non-reducible CFGs too (but such extensions may add noticeable complexity to otherwise "simple" algorithm).
+Examplem of such an algorithm ins 2013 Braun et al.
+  * Fully minimal
     * This is usually what's sought for SSA form, where there're no superflous phi functions, based only on graph properties of the CFG (with consulting semantics of the underlying program).
+* Axis 2: Prunedness.
+As argued (implied) by 2013 Braun et al., prunedness is a separate trait from minimality.
+E.g., their algorithm constructs not fully minimal, yet pruned form.
+Between pruned and non-pruned forms, there're intermediate types again.
   * Pruned
     * Minimal form can still have dead phi functions, i.e. phi functions which reference variables which are not actually used in the rest of the program.
       Note that such references are problematic, as they artificially extend live ranges of referenced variables.
 Likewise, it defines new variables which aren't really live.
 The pruned SSA form is devoid of the dead phi functions.
       Two obvious way to achieve this: a) perform live variable analysis prior to SSA construction and use it to avoid placing dead phi functions; b) run dead code elimination (DCE) pass after the construction (which requires live variable analysis first, this time on SSA form of the program already).
       Due to these additional passes, pruned SSA construction is more expensive than just the minimal form.
 Note that if we intend to run DCE pass on the program anyway, which is often happens, we don't really need to be concerned to *construct* pruned form, as we will get it after the DCE pass "for free".
       Except of course that minimal and especially maximal form require more space to store and more time to go thru it during DCE.
   * Semi-pruned
     * Sometimes called "Briggs-Minimal" form.
 A compromise between fully pruned and minimal form.
 From Wikipedia:
       > Semi-pruned SSA form[6] is an attempt to reduce the number of Φ functions without incurring the relatively high cost of computing live variable information.
 It is based on the following observation: if a variable is never live upon entry into a basic block, it never needs a Φ function.
 During SSA construction, Φ functions for any "block-local" variables are omitted.
+  * Not pruned

 Summing up: There's one and true SSA type - the maximal one.
 It has a straightforward, easy to understand construction algorithm which does not dependent on any other special algorithms.
 Running a generic DCE algorithm on it will remove any redundancies of the maximal form (oftentimes, together with other dead code).
-All other types are nothing but optimizations of the maximal forms, allowing to generate less phi functions, so less are removed later.
+All other types are nothing but optimizations of the maximal form, allowing to generate less Phi functions, so less are removed later.
 Optimizations are useful, but the usual warning about premature optimization applies.

 History